Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,994.1932,995.8949.md

 ### Transcript

-> you quit yes you have any rough
+> you quit yes you have any rough expectation when the full release of the